openaire/guidelines-cris-managers/docs/introduction.rst

 CERIF-CRIS
 ^^^^^^^^^^
 CERIF (Common European Research Information Format) is a standard data model for research information and a recommendation by the European Union to Member States.
-The care and custody of CERIF was handed over by the European Union to euroCRIS (http://www.eurocris.org), a non-for-profit organisation dedicated to the interoperability of Research Information Systems (CRISs).
+The care and custody of CERIF was handed over by the European Union to euroCRIS (https://eurocris.org), a not-for-profit organisation dedicated to fostering cooperation and knowledge-sharing across the research information community and promoting interoperability of research information through the CERIF standard.

 In addition to a domain model and a formal data model, CERIF includes a mechanism to construct XML profiles (specialized subsets) for specific information interchange scenarios.
-The OpenAIRE profile of CERIF supports harvesting and importing metadata from CRIS systems.
+The OpenAIRE profile of CERIF defined in these Guidelines supports harvesting and importing metadata from CRIS systems.

 Compliance to the FAIR Principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The compliance of these Guidelines to the `FAIR Principles <https://www.go-fair.org/>`_ has been studied and is documented in a separate report that will be made `available on Zenodo <https://doi.org/10.5281/zenodo.6627245>`_.
+The compliance of these Guidelines to the `FAIR Principles <https://www.go-fair.org/>`_ has been studied and is documented in a separate report. [#f0]_

+.. rubric:: Footnotes

+.. [#f0] Czerniak, A.; Dvořák, J.; Schirrwagen, J.; Ivanović, D. (2023). *Compliance of the OpenAIRE Guidelines for CRIS Managers v1.1.1 with the FAIR Principles* (1.0).
+Zenodo. `<https://doi.org/10.5281/zenodo.6627245>`_

 Acknowledgements